2019 Winnetka Mens Club Stroke Play Championship Sat 7/27 - Sun 7/28

 The Championship Class plays from the black tees; A, B, and C play from the blue tees, and Class D plays from the white tees.
 In all cases, if the sum of a member's handicap index plus their age equals or exceed 80 they may play from the White tees.

-There will be an optional net skins game - $30 cash for both rounds.
-80% of your handicap from your teeing area will be used.
+There will be an optional net skins game - $20 cash for both rounds.
+1/2 strokes will be applied where each shot would fall.

 GROSS AND NET WINNERS: